 El Barrio’s Artspace PS109 is a community-driven project which transformed an abandoned public school in East Harlem into an arts facility.
 Designed by Charles B.J.
 Snyder and completed in 1898, this structure is five stories tall with a steeply pitched roof, copper-clad cupolas, and a wealth of newly restored decorative terra cotta.
 Today, the project boasts 90 units of affordable live/work housing for artists and their families, as well as 10,000 square feet of complementary space for arts organizations.

-Hamilton Houston Lownie Architects and Victor Morales Architects
+Architects: Hamilton Houston Lownie Architects and Victor Morales Architects

 It’s such a productive place; everyone around you is an artist.
 I feel like I can spread my wings now.
 I literally won the lottery!
 It puts me in the optimal environment for doing the things I love.